 Oregon State University will obtain and maintain all licenses that are necessary or useful for the conduct of the radiation safety program.
 The University will, insofar as possible, obtain and maintain copies of applicable federal, state, and local laws and regulations pertaining to the Radiation Safety Program.

 2.2.1.
 Radiation-producing machines and radioisotopes (other than fissionable material in quantity) that are used or stored at locations under State of Oregon jurisdiction are subject to provisions of Oregon Rules for the Control of Radiation (ORCR), found in Chapter 333, Oregon Administrative Rules (OAR).
-At OSU, such radioisotopes are governed by provisions of radioactive materials license ORE-90005, issued to Oregon State University by Radiation Protection Services, Health Services, Department of Human Services, State of Oregon.
+At OSU, such radioisotopes are governed by provisions of radioactive materials license ORE-90005, issued to Oregon State University by Radiation Protection Services, Center for Health Protection, Oregon Health Authority, State of Oregon.
 This license specifies the permitted radioisotopes, chemical forms, quantities, locations, and activities.

 2.2.2.
 Radioactive material transport, storage and disposal must comply with rules issued by the Oregon Department of Energy, Department of Environmental Quality, and U.S. Department of Transportation.